stridecolossus/jove-blog/blog/part-5-terrain/panama.md

 * Implementation of transformers for types required to support GLFW and Vulkan: structures, `Handle`, arrays, etc.

-* A global find-and-replace to replace JNA types with the equivalent framework implementations.

-* Refactoring of the GLFW and Vulkan APIs in terms of the new framework.
+* A global find-and-replace to Refactor of the GLFW and Vulkan APIs in terms of the new framework.

 * Support for callbacks to support GLFW devices polling and the Vulkan diagnostics handler.